 LED, Halogen and Compact Fluorescent Lamp- CFL technology energy saving light bulbs from SLB will help sustain the environment for future generations but

 additionally save a considerable amount in electricity when compared to traditional light bulbs.
-They can pay for themselves in a few months, making energy
+They can pay for themselves in a few months, making them a sound investment.

 Saving light Bulbs-SLB provide high quality energy saving bulbs for a wide range of home and commercial lightings applications.

-The technologies offered include, energy saving CFL bulb which offers good savings at an economical price,
+The technologies offered include, energy saving CFL which offers good savings at an economical price,

-halogen bulbs which offer good aesthetics and the new LED bulb technology which offers higher savings but the LED bulbs are more expensive.
+halogen bulbs which offer good aesthetics and the new LED technology which offers much higher savings but the LED bulbs are more expensive.

 outstanding value to our customers.